 The morning bush drive lasts for about three to four hours and follows routes that provide superb photographic and game viewing opportunities.

-Then we embark on an afternoon game drive in our specially designed, open 4x4 safari vehicle that provides the best visibility.
-Late afternoon game drives offer great opportunities for spotting and photographing wildlife in the African bush.
+Later, we embark on an afternoon game drive in our specially designed, open 4x4 safari vehicle that provides the best visibility.
+Afternoon game drives offer great opportunities for spotting and photographing wildlife in the African bush.

-After the game drive you have time to freshen up at your en-suite Kruger camp chalets before dinner, which will be served in the conveniently located dining facility.
+After the game drive you have time to freshen up at your en-suite Kruger camp chalets before dinner, which will be served in the dining facility.